nleiva/capirca_acl/docs/translate.md

 ## Requirements

-These are the minimun requirement to run this in CentOS/RHEL.
+These are the minimum requirement to run this in CentOS/RHEL.
 Replace `yum` for `apt/get` for Ubuntu.

 ```bash
 yum install -y python3 python-pip